Flood waters receding after storm batters western Alaska

 Becca Luce and her family live about a half mile from the Bering Sea coast in Nome.

 “We have a pretty good view of the ocean from our living room,” she said.
-“We could see the waves crashing form our window and going over the road.”
+“We could see the waves crashing from our window and going over the road.”

 One downtown restaurant, the Bering Sea Bar and Grill, was destroyed by fire Saturday night, but the cause and whether it was related to the storm is not yet known, said interim city manager Bryant Hammond.